 The reasons behind the gap in the two sectors are as follows:

 So what happens to those clients that do not possess significant assets?
-Well traditionally they were taken on by the:
+Well they traditionally were picked up by the:

 Public Sector – However as these services are non-statutory (ie. not required to be undertaken by law) for these public sector organisations, and combined with swingeing public sector cuts over the past ten years, a number are either:

 In light of this gap Professional Deputies was formed with the idea that we could bring to the market (and more importantly our clients) the following advantages:

-we are not constrained by budgetary cuts (as some organisations within the public sector currently are), and are in fact investing in our services by looking to take on further staff and investing in specific software aimed at managing vulnerable client’s financial affairs.
+- we are not constrained by budgetary cuts (as some organisations within the public sector currently are), and are in fact investing in our services by looking to take on further staff and investing in specific software aimed at managing vulnerable client’s financial affairs.

 - when a client has substantial funds, these funds are normally held by the Court Funds Office (CFO), whose role is to administer funds paid into court.
 The interest rate offered on these funds typically tracks the Bank of England base rate.
 The vast majority of organisations within the public sector do not have either the expertise or time to look at investing these funds elsewhere, thus possibly gaining a more favourable rate of interest for their clients.
-Working collaboratively with a panel of Independent Financial Advisers (IFA’s) who are all members of SOLLA - Society Of Later Life Advisers (and who also possess the relevant CF8 qualification when it comes to long term care contracts), we are able to offer our clients a service where their funds are able to attract a more favourable rate of interest.
+Working collaboratively with a handful of carefully selected financial advisers, chartered financial planners & discretionary fund managers, we are able to offer our clients a service where their funds are able to attract a more favourable rate of interest.
 Any such action is only taken after consultation with the client and their circle of care, with security been the top priority for all.

 We see this type of work continuing to rise for a number of reasons:

-new government directives eg. promoting independence by assisting people to remain in their own homes, thus reducing the cost to the state.
-These people might not have the same network of support when it comes to their finances/assets.
+- new government directives eg. promoting independence by assisting people to remain in their own homes, thus reducing the cost to the state.
+These people might not have the same network of assistance when it comes to their finances/assets.